Selling a House While in a Fixed Rate Mortgage

 What if you don’t need another mortgage?

-It might be that you’re moving in with a new partner, renting, or downsizing and buying a place outright.
+You might be moving in with a new partner, renting, or downsizing and buying a place outright.

 In any event, if you don’t need a new mortgage, porting is not an option.
 In this case, you will need to pay the ERC or cancel the sale.

-If it’s your choice to move (and if you can) postponing your house move until it’s more financially viable might be your best bet.
+If you choose to move (and if you can), postponing your house move until it’s more financially viable might be your best bet.

-When selling a home with a fixed-rate mortgage, crunching the numbers is crucial to ensuring you carefully manage your overall borrowing costs.
-But with so many variables, trying to work these out can be confusing and a little overwhelming.
+When selling a home with a fixed-rate mortgage, crunching the numbers is crucial to carefully managing your overall borrowing costs.
+But so many variables can be confusing and a little overwhelming.

-That’s where a mortgage broker with access to the entire UK mortgage market is essential.
-They will calculate the total cost of porting or remortgaging with your current lender, and then compare both options with all available deals you are eligible for with mainstream and specialist lenders.
+A mortgage broker with access to the entire UK mortgage market is essential.
+They will calculate the total cost of porting or remortgaging with your current lender and then compare both options with all available deals you are eligible for with mainstream and specialist lenders.

 Ask Us A Question